 Further additions revealed at the expo included new applications for its cloud-based PrintOS programme – including OEE for press productivity, Site Flow for end-to-end production management of high-volume orders and Color Beat for automated colour verification and monitoring.

 Also added was the SmartStream Collage, an update of the Mosaic programme.
 On top of the capabilities of its predecessor, which automatically varies each individual application by randomising plugged-in patterns, it can process full images and vary their size, colour and positioning.

-HP also introduced a series of brand protection measures for the Indigo 10000 and 7000 series, which included UV Yellow and Blue ElectroInks, as well as further developments for anti-counterfeiting, track and trace and process control.
+HP also introduced a series of brand protection measures for the Indigo 7000 series, which included UV Yellow and Blue ElectroInks, as well as further developments for anti-counterfeiting, track and trace and process control.